 How challenging is the Lares Trek?

-Comparing the best trekking tour to Machu Picchu: the Classic Inca Trail, Salkantay Trek, and Lares Trek, this last one is considered less intense; however, it reaches the highest altitude.
-This trekking is considered in a medium to the moderate range with a daily hike of an average of 6 hours.
+When comparing the best trekking tours to Machu Picchu, the Classic Inca Trail, Salkantay Trek, and Lares Trek are considered less intense; however, they reach the highest altitude.
+This trekking is considered in the medium to moderate range, with a daily hike of an average of 6 hours.
 Travelers must be physically capable of hiking for several hours on an average of 3500 meters high.

 How to prevent altitude problems in the Lares Trek?